All bills

 What does SB26-069 do?

-This bill creates a two-week domestic exchange program for recently graduated Colorado high school seniors to spend a week in another state and host students from that state for a week.
-The program is completely free for participating students, covering travel, meals, and lodging.
-However, it will only launch if the state receives at least $45,000 in private donations by mid-2027 to fund the initial setup.
+This bill would create a two-week summer exchange program for recently graduated Colorado high school seniors, allowing them to spend a week in another state and host an out-of-state student in their hometown for a week.
+The program aims to help students experience different communities within the United States without having to pay for travel or lodging.
+The state would only launch the program if it receives enough private donations to fund it.

 What is the current status of SB26-069?